-Basis of Accounting-The Plan's financial statements are prepared in accordance with U.S. generally accepted accounting principles ("GAAP").
+Basis of Accounting-The Plan's financial statements are prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").

 Investment Valuation and Income Recognition-Investments held by the Plan are carried at fair value.
 Valuation and income recognition policies are as follows: